dgarage/NDLC/docs/Concepts.md

 This will output a fully signed transaction which will send the funds according to the payoff function of the DLC for the attested outcome.

+# Additional features

+## Extract the attestation from a